Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons17.md

 - *Exploration of blockchain transactions, including a detailed overview of transaction components, contract deployment, and data fields in Ethereum*.

 ## More about blockchain transactions
 - In the previous lesson we kept talking about transactions, but we never explained what a transaction is.
 In simple terms, a `transaction` *captures details of an activity that has taken place on a blockchain*.
+On the left side of your screen, in the Explorer tab, you'll find a folder called `broadcast`.
+Foundry saves all your blockchain interactions here.
+The `dry-run` folder is used for interactions you made when you didn't have a blockchain running (*remember that time when we deployed our contract without specifying an --rpc-url*).
+Moreover, the recordings here are separated by `chainId`.